1,000+ Opportunities

 Submitting a Budget in eGMS Budget Submission Guidance Submitting Funds Requests Grant Reimbursement Guidance Submitting Student-Level Data (Due August 2, 2024, and September 20, 2024) Submitting Student-Level Data Guidance Student-Level Data Template Summer Enrichment Overview Document (Applicants are strongly encouraged to read this before applying) Frequently Asked Questions 2023-24 Summer Enrichment Grantees

-Based on current listing details, eligibility includes: Priority School Districts in Connecticut, specifically for summer school programs for K-3 students with reading deficiencies.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Priority School Districts in Connecticut, specifically for summer school programs for K-3 students with reading deficiencies.
+Confirm the full requirements in the official notice before applying.